unicode-org/icu/icu4c/source/data/cldr-icu-readme.txt

 # Copyright (C) 2010-2014, International Business Machines Corporation and others.
 # All Rights Reserved.
 #
-# Commands for regenerating ICU4C locale data (.txt files) from CLDR.
+# Commands for regenerating ICU4C locale data (.txt files) from CLDR,
+# updated to apply to CLDR 37 / ICU 67 and later versions.
 #
 # The process requires local copies of
 #    - CLDR (the source of most of the data, and some Java tools)
-#    - ICU4J  (used only for checking the converted data)
+#    - The complete ICU source tree, including:
+#      tools - includes the LdmlConverter build tool and associated config files
-#    - ICU4C  (the destination for the new data, and the source for some of it)
+#      icu4c - the target for converted CLDR data, and source for ICU4J data;
+#              includes tests for the converted data
+#      icu4j - the target for updated data jars; includes tests for the converted
+#              data
 #
 # For an official CLDR data integration into ICU, these should be clean, freshly
 # checked-out.
 For released CLDR sources, an alternative to checking out sources